 “What’s your favorite thing to do on the weekend?”

 “Do you have anything coming up you’re excited about?

 Read more: 301 small talk questions to ask friends.

 There are varying degrees of our fears, so it’s best to touch on something light that can be used as a joke later on.
-Like a fear of an overactive landlord, or spending too much time with our family during the holidays.
+Like a fear of an overactive landlord, or spending too much time with friends and family during the holidays.

 Once the conversation unfolds, you can gauge how much you want to share, and how much the other person wants to give.

 To start out, ask this question: “What is something that makes you nervous you’d like to overcome?”

 For most people, going to school is a formative experience, colored brightly by character-building moments.
 In America particularly there is also the topic of sports at the schools we went to.
 College football is huge.
 In New York, there are entire bars dedicated to random college teams from various states.

 Our school days often remind us of simple times, and we usually have a lot of stories to tell.